rkdarst/thoughts-on-academic-supervising/_sources/about-this-guide.rst.txt

 Prologue: Richard Darst
 -----------------------

+(more prologues will be added for other contributors)

 When I started as a manager, not of research students but of research staff, I put some thought into understanding what my responsibilities would be.
-What I found wasn't very pretty: most researchers/students I know didn't have very good managers, I had good supervisors but perhaps not good managers, and the whole idea of academic management was vague and unclear.
+What I found wasn't very pretty: most researchers/students I knew didn't have very good managers, I had good supervisors but perhaps not good managers, and the whole idea of academic management was vague and unclear.
 This leads to catastrophically low productivity and research output.